The burning question on everyone's minds is this: "do chickens pee?"

 The special ingredient, you ask?
 Well, mammals make a substance called urea as a result of the way we digest protein.
 This is a water-soluble substance that comes out by means of urination.
 That substance is what we know as pee.

-Chickens do something similar.
+Do chickens pee? - No but chickens do something similar.
 The body of a chicken also processes protein, and like us, a by-product is produced from this production.
 This by-product is uric acid.

 Uric Acid - Kind of seems like pee, right?